-Strategy LU 1.1.1 - Neighborhoods Established-
+Strategy LU 1.1.1 - Neighborhoods Established.

-The City shall create Comprehensive Plan has seven (7) separate and distinct "Neighborhoods" which facilitate area specific development and redevelopment strategies.
-Neighborhoods are identified for reference purposes on Map Figure LU-1.
-Seven (7) The Neighborhoods Elements have been identified, each includinge certain unique Strategies that shall apply in addition to those Strategies located elsewhere in this Comprehensive Plan.
+The City shall create seven (7) separate and distinct "Neighborhoods" which facilitate area specific development and redevelopment strategies.
+Neighborhoods are identified for reference purposes on Map LU-1.
+Seven (7) Neighborhoods have been identified, each including certain unique Strategies that shall apply in addition to those included in this Element.
 The Neighborhoods are:

 - 1. The Island

 - 2. Gateway

-- 3. East Venice Avenue
+- 3. East Venice

 - 4. Pinebrook

 - 5. Laurel Road Corridor

 - 6. Northeast Venice

 - 7. Knights Trail